guibrandalisee/guibrandalisee/README.md

 ## Hey, i'm Guilherme Brandalise welcome to my GitHub

-🌎 I'm Brazilian and I currently live in Brazil
+🌎 I'm Brazilian and I currently live in Brazil, but i'm up to work remotely in other countries

 🎒 I'm a software engineering student

 💻 I have a technical degree in IT

-📚 Studying Flutter in my spare time

 🎮 I love playing video games